-"HOW" ADVERBS angrily "WHEN" ADVERBS afterwards "WHERE" ADVERBS around (as in "Let's walk around.")
+"HOW" ADVERBS "WHEN" ADVERBS "WHERE" ADVERBS

+angrily afterwards around (as in "Let's walk around.")

 briskly always down (as in "Set it down.")

 busily before downward

 carefully daily everywhere

 courageously early far

 courteously ever here

 dangerously forever in (as in "He fell in.")

 eagerly hourly inside (as in "Go inside.")

 gently late nearby

 heavily later nowhere

-honestly monthly OUt (as in "Put the dog out.")
+honestly monthly Out (as in "Put the dog out.")

 hungrily never outside (as in "She's outside.")

 intensely nightly someplace

 noisily now somewhere

 proudly soon there

 rapidly sooner underfoot

 silently then underground

 slowly today up (as in "Take it up with him.")

 smoothly tonight upstream

 softly weekly where

 stubbornly when

 suddenly whenever

 swiftly yearly

 tenderly yesterday

 tiredly yet

-uncomfortably Those are adverte when
+uncomfortably These are advanta who we

 wearily These are adverbs when used as in the examples.
 However, when followed by nouns, they become prepositions, as in "Take it up the stairs." or "He fell in a hole."